A rush to normalcy? New Orleans truck attack survivors struggle with trauma

 “He was standing right in front of me, [close] enough for me to touch him,” Burt recalls.
 “As we were high-fiving, we turned to the left, and this big white truck veered around the police vehicle.”

-It was a Ford F-150 Lightning pick-up truck – weighing upwards of 2.7 tonnes (6,015 pounds) – careening down the street straight towards them.
-Burt tried to get out of the way, but his own bicycle blocked his path; he could only watch.
+It was a Ford F-150 Lightning pick-up truck — weighing upwards of 2.7 tonnes (6,015 pounds) — careening down the street straight towards them.
+Burt tried to get out of the truck's way, but his own bicycle blocked his path; he could only watch.

 “First, it ran over his wife.
 And then it ran him over in front of me,” Burt says.
 It passed so close that, when Burt reached out towards the dad, the speeding truck grazed his hand, leaving behind a blood blister.